kabk/go-theses-21-assignment/README.md

 ![unboxing](unboxing.jpg)

-During the Open Day (??/01/2020) we will do a public performance consisting in displaying and 'unboxing' the printed theses.
+During the Open Day (22/01/2020) we will do a public online performance consisting in 'unboxing' the printed theses and browsing the mobile ones.

 ![unboxing](unboxing-2.png)